Ivy-Design-Max/git-up/README.md

 # git-up
-This repository contains the instructions for the Get Up with GitHub assignment.
+This repository contains the instructions for the Get Up with GitHub assignment.**By Ivy**